NAPNAP Partners Board of Directors

 Dawn Lee Garzon Maaks, PhD, CPNP-PC, PMHS, FAANP – Director

-Dr. Dawn Garzon Maaks is a clinical professor and associate director at the Washington State University Vancouver College of Nursing.
+Dr. Dawn Garzon Maaks is an associate professor at the University of Portland School of Nursing.
 She has over two decades’ experience as a primary care pediatric nurse practitioner, and she holds a certification as a pediatric primary care mental health specialist.
 Her current clinical practice is in a community-based clinic for the underserved where she splits her time between primary care and behavioral health.
 Dr. Garzon Maaks holds bachelors through doctoral degrees in nursing and completed a NIH-funded post-doctoral fellowship that culminated in her earning a Master of Psychiatric Epidemiology.
 She has extensive publication and speaking experience with foci in the areas of pediatric mental health and pediatric primary care.

 Jessica Peck, DNP, RN, MSN, CPNP-PC, CNE, CNL - Director